"The Qualitative Data Analysis online course was excellent and I recommended it to my peers at university."

 "The Qualitative Data Analysis online course was enjoyable and well presented.
 Good workshop sessions and learning experience overall."

-The overall emphasis of this course is on the interpretive and thematic analysis of qualitative data.
-Thematic analysis is a generic form of analysis, suitable of all disciplines and methods.
+This advanced course is suitable for those new to qualitative data analysis, but it is expected participants will have prior experience of qualitative research, or will have received introductory training in qualitative methods.
+Interpretive thematic analysis is a generic form of analysis, suitable for all disciplines and methods.
 Qualitative research generates a phenomenal amount of data and it can be overwhelming at times knowing how to deal with it.
 Similarly, data analysis approaches are diverse, sometimes confusing and overlapping, and are not always clearly defined in terms of the steps required to achieve rigorous and reliable results.
 This course aims to provide a path through all the confusion.
-Through a combination of lectures, discussions, and practical sessions, the course covers: the logic of qualitative research, a variety of analysis styles, the practicalities of managing and coding data, and the preparation of clear results for specific audiences.
+Through a combination of lectures, discussions, and practical sessions, the course covers: the logic of qualitative research, a discussion of analysis styles, the practicalities of managing and coding data, and the preparation of clear results for specific audiences.
 Note: the course does not cover writing up.

 By the end of the workshop, participants will

 - Have knowledge and critical awareness of diverse types of qualitative data analysis, especially thematic analysis

 - Acquire a critical appreciation of what thematic analysis is and how it fits as an approach to analyzing qualitative data

 • Have practical knowledge of the process of thematic analysis

 - Have discursive knowledge of the role of thematic analysis in generating rigorous and valid reports

 - Have practical knowledge of (some of) the steps in data management, coding and preparation

 - Be equipped to undertake independent analysis of qualitative data using interpretive, thematic analysis